Suboptimal Performance of the Bayes Optimal Algorithm in Frequentist Best Arm Identification: Introduction

+Then, the sampling rule $I(t)$ is $\EF_{t-1}$-measurable, meaning that the algorithm chooses an arm at round $t$ according to the observation history $\{I(s), X(s)\}_{s<t}$ and certain external randomizers $\{U(s)\}_{s<t}$.\footnote{When a deterministic algorithm is used, it does not depend on $\{U(s)\}_{s<t}$.} We may assume $U(s)$ to be a random variable drawn from the standard normal distribution $\Normal(0,1)$.
+An algorithm is deterministic when it does not use the information of $\{U(s)\}_{s<t}$.

 The recommendation rule is used to choose an arm $J(T) \in [K]$ that is $\EF_T$-measurable.
-The performance of the forecaster, who follows algorithm $A$, is measured by the simple regret
+The performance of the forecaster, which follows algorithm $A$, is measured by the simple regret

-which is the expected difference between the means of the best arm and recommended arm $J(T)$.
-We drop $A$ from $\SRegBayes(T, A)$ when the algorithm used there is clear.
+which is the expected difference between the means of the best arm and the recommended arm $J(T)$.
+We omit $A$ from $\SRegBayes(T, A)$ when it is clear which algorithm is used.

-The simple regret found in Eq.~\eqref{ineq_freqsreg} is that of a frequentist; it assumes that $\bmu$ is (unknown but) fixed.
-On the other hand, a Bayesian may consider a distribution of $\bmu \in \Real^K$ and evaluate an algorithm over the expectation of these values.
-Namely, the Bayesian simple regret is defined as
+The simple regret formulated by Eq.~\eqref{ineq_freqsreg} is frequentist in the sense that it assumes that $\bmu$ is fixed (but unknown).
+In contrast, a Bayesian approach considers a known distribution of $\bmu \in \Real^K$ and evaluates an algorithm with respect to these expected values.
+More concretely, the Bayesian simple regret is given by

 which marginalizes $\SRegFreq(T, A)$ over the prior $\bH = \bH(\bmu)$.